nishadtardalkar/UnityInterpolator/README.md

 # Unity Transform Interpolator

-Interpolates transform's position, rotation or scale over a period of time.
+Interpolates transform's position, rotation, scale or a float field over a period of time.

 ![Failed to load gif](IMG/GIF.gif)
 GIF frame rate is 15, actual video is not laggy